HeyGen x Make | Build advanced AI video automation workflows

 Upload asset

-Push an image, video, or audio file to HeyGen storage from an earlier module, ready to use as input for downstream video generation.
+Push an image, video, or audio file to HeyGen storage from an earlier module, so it’s ready to use as input for downstream video generation.

 List available avatars

 Retrieve all avatars in your HeyGen account dynamically.
-Useful for scenarios where avatars are selected based on conditions.
+Useful for scenarios where you choose avatars conditionally.

 Retrieve video by ID